-- 1. Land Value Capital Gains Tax Increases in the value of land (after allowing for inflation) can be characterized as unearned windfalls caused by the actions of persons other than the owners of land, and therefore should be subject to taxation for the benefit of all members of the community.
-Vermont imposes such a tax, which is intended to curb land speculation and to provide for property tax relief.
-The amount of tax levied under Vermont's legislation depends not only upon the value of the capital gain, but also the rate of gain and the length of time for which property is held before being sold.
-No potential revenue estimate is available for Florida because of the lack of essential data, but it is likely that a low percentage tax rate would generate several million dollars annually. - 2.
-Property Value Added Tax Apart from inflation, the primary cause of increased property value is higher population density.
+- 2. Property Value Added Tax Apart from inflation, the primary cause of increased property value is higher population density.
 An annual tax on increases in property values for the preceding 12 months, after allowing for inflation and possibly, for changes in assessment levels, could be administered through the existing ad valorem system.
 This tax would be based on all real estate gains due to growth not just land gains and would apply in addition to ordinary ad valorem taxes.
 In other words, the tax rate would apply to the change in just value of each parcel.
 While falling heaviest on newly constructed property, the tax, if earmarked for capital facilities expansion, would insure that all property owners paid the costs of growth in proportion to benefits they received from growth. - 3.
 Rezoning Tax The rezoning of property by local governments can cause windfall monetary gains.
 A rezoning tax based upon the resulting change in value could be levied against these gains as they accrue or are realized. - 4.
 Agricultural Assessment Recapture Unlike the laws of many states, current Florida law governing the assessment of agricultural property provides for no special taxes when the land is converted from agricultural use to development uses.
-(See Alternative Property Tax Bases, pages 145-148, for a discussion of agricultural land taxation).
+(See Alternative Property Tax Bases, pages 141-144, for a discussion of agricultural land taxation).
 A recapture tax upon land use conversion (based on the difference between the fair market value of the property and its assessment under agricultural use) could be earmarked for capital facilities expansion.
 Although not all land is classified agricultural prior to development (nor is all land developed upon revocation of agricultural assessment), this measure could be expanded or used in conjunction with others to tax financial gains which result from growth.